usnistgov/semait_mizr/README.md

 # Disclaimer

-Certain commercial entities, equipment, or materials may be identified in this document in order to describe an experimental procedure or concept adequately.
-Such identification is not intended to imply recommendation or endorsement by the National Institute of Standards and Technology, nor is it intended to imply that the entities, materials, or equipment mentioned are necessarily the best available for the purpose.
-All copyrights and trademarks are properties of their respective owners.
+Certain equipment, instruments, software, or materials are identified in this paper in order to specify the experimental procedure adequately.
+Such identification is not intended to imply recommendation or endorsement of any product or service by NIST, nor is it intended to imply that the materials or equipment identified are necessarily the best available for the purpose.